 “If you haven’t heard of Carroll, you might wonder how he manages to get cats from famous rock bands to play behind him.
 Well, the answer is simple: Carroll is one of Nashville’s unsung rock heroes; a former major-label recording artist whose songwriting is so good John Prine covered one of his songs, and whose musical pedigree includes membership in the legendary Indiana punk outfit The Gizmos and the acclaimed New York City-based roots rock band The Blue Chieftains, as well as eight stellar solo albums.”

 “East Nashville wouldn't be East Nashville without Tim Carroll.
-He is a trailblazer for Americana and Indie-Rock artists alike and we're out of this world excited to be adding him to our roster.”
+He is a trailblazer for Americana and Indie-Rock artists alike.”

 “I’ve been singing his songs and trying to learn from him since 1992.
 The day I met Tim, he was getting his song cut by John Prine.
 Is there anything else you’d like to know?”